Bug report #8870

 Note: Apparently these fields are for user metadata.
 My question then is - why?
 They can be easily automatically populated from the OGC service.
 Any user-entered data will be lost as soon as they remove the layer.
 It'd only be useful if they saved it as a QGS file which seems like a very limited use-case.

-#3 Updated by Jonathan Moules over 7 years ago
+#3 Updated by Jonathan Moules almost 9 years ago

 More obviously a bug - the only part of the WMS layer Metadata screen that's populated is the "properties".
 This contains ALL WMS GetCapabilities information.